Rome

 Italian Food

-Afternoon: Art and Culture
+Afternoon in Rome: Art and Culture Time

 After immersing yourself in ancient history, it’s time to explore Rome’s rich artistic heritage.
 Make your way to the Vatican City, the smallest independent state in the world and the seat of the Catholic Church.